erazlogo/obsidian-lit-notes-search/readme.md

 - `note-title` finds text in the file name of your literature note (usually your source citekey).
 - For text fields, this is a case-insensitive phrase search.
 - Enter dates as `YYYY-MM-DD`, `<YYYY-MM-DD` and `>YYYY-MM-DD`.
-- Enter tag as `#tag`.
+- Enter tags as `#tag1 #tag2`.
-- Enter exact field title and asc/desc to change sort order.
+- Enter exact field title and `asc/desc` to sort by field.

-Features coming soon(ish):
-- search by multiple tags (currently you can only search by one tag)
-- maybe `OR` search for text fields
+- Leave sort fields blank to sort by `note-title, desc`.

 ## Installation